EthBuilders/Curriculum/content/basics/support.md

 - Upgrades packages to their latest version based on the specified range
 - [Yarn - more info](https://classic.yarnpkg.com/en/docs/cli/upgrade)
 - [npm - more info](https://docs.npmjs.com/cli/v6/commands/npm-update)

+## Set Up Instructions

+### macOS and Linux Setup

+The Bash based terminal already comes pre-installed with UNIX based systems like macOS and Linux, so there is nothing to set up.

+### Windows Setup

+TBD

+## Accesssing Command Line

+### Via macOS

+1. Hold down Spacebar + Command for Spotlight search
+2. Type `Terminal`
+3. Enter
+4. Voila!

+Place the terminal link where you find best to access.

+### Via Windows

+TBD

 ## General Resources and Links